greenelab/phenoplier/data/README.md

 This file is intended for a more end-user-friendly way to perform a quick analysis.
 If you want to access this data in a programatic way, you should check out the files `multiplier_model_z.*` instead.
   * `input/multiplier/*`: for the rest of the files, you can check out the MultiPLIER paper to get an idea of the information they provide.
+  * `input/lincs-data.pkl`: this is the other version of matrix **M** shown in Figure 1 of the manuscript.
-  * `input/lincs-data.pkl`: LINCS L1000 data downloaded from [here](https://doi.org/10.6084/m9.figshare.3085426.v1) (specifically, file `consensi-drugbank-tsv.bz2`), where gene Entrez IDs were mapped to Ensembl ID.
+It is the LINCS L1000 data downloaded from [here](https://doi.org/10.6084/m9.figshare.3085426.v1) (specifically, file `consensi-drugbank-tsv.bz2`), where gene Entrez IDs were mapped to Ensembl ID.

 * `projections/`: contains data projected into the MultiPLIER latent space, such as gene-trait associations (S-MultiXcan or S-PrediXcan) and drug-induced transcriptional profiles (LINCS L1000).
 These projections are different versions of matrix **M** hat in the manuscript.